For thousands of years, weddings have been a special way to celebrate the formal union of two people.

 Food Serving Changes

 Buffets and dessert tables are the commonly used methods for weddings and other large events.
-Not only are they convenient, they’re affordable.
-Unfortunately, this could lead to potential cross contamination between guests, which is why many catering companies are recommending that food be served directly to the guests at their arranged seats.
+Not only are they convenient, but they’re also affordable.
+Unfortunately, this could lead to potential cross-contamination between guests, which is why many catering companies are recommending that food be served directly to the guests at their arranged seats.

 Be Smart While Staying Safe